curl/curl/docs/BUG-BOUNTY.md

 ## How are vulnerabilities graded

- The grading of each reported vulernability that makes a reward claim will be performed by the curl security team.
-The grading should be based on the CVSS (Common Vulnerability Scoring System) 3.0.
+ The grading of each reported vulnerability that makes a reward claim will be performed by the curl security team.
+The grading will be based on the CVSS (Common Vulnerability Scoring System) 3.0.

 ## How are reward amounts determined